Skip to main content

 Scripture: 2 Samuel 11–13, Leviticus 18

 King David’s sin with Bathsheba didn’t just affect him; his family experienced rape (Amnon and Tamar), murder (Absalom), and rebellion.
-These events echo a pattern of sexual sin and dysfunction.
-Sexual immorality often brings shame, broken relationships, and emotional wounds that impact generations.

-Effect: Families caught in cycles of adultery, incest, pornography, or abuse often struggle with identity, trust, and healthy boundaries.
+Effect: Families caught in cycles of adultery, incest, or abuse often struggle with identity, trust, and healthy boundaries.
 These sins may be hidden but can manifest in children and grandchildren in similar or more destructive ways.

 3. Poverty and Laziness